Virtual reality provides a platform to engage with an audience. We are The Virtual Reality Agency.

 Whilst artificial, it provides a sense of realism.
 This is controlled via wearing a headset, have a read of an article where we started our Oculus Rift experience.

 How can this aid your efforts to build stronger links of communication with your audience?
 Here are some areas to think about where we are heading.

-From walking around a dangerous landscape (have a look at what footwear company Merrell did here), to encouraging customers to immerse themselves within a place they are thinking about for a holiday, heightens the senses like no other medium.
+From walking around a dangerous landscape, to encouraging customers to immerse themselves within a place they are thinking about for a holiday, heightens the senses like no other medium.

 For instance, Thomas Cook are now introducing virtual reality for customers to walk around destinations they are considering for a holiday.
 During 2015, VR was introduced to 10 retail stores in UK, Belgium and Germany and has resulted in a 180% increase in sales within the first few months of launch.